-1. Put the travel control lever in the "NEUTRAL position
+Put the travel control lever in the "NEUTRAL" position.

 NOTE: Do not actuate the brake.
-This can cause the travel lever to move down preventing contact with the neutral skin switch.
+This can cause the travel lever to move down preventing contact with the neutral start switch.
 If this condition occurs, pull up on the travel lever handle.
 At the same time, turn the ignition key to the "START" position.